Child Protection & Outreach Policy

 7.3 Investigation of Allegations and Pastoral Response

 Following a preliminary investigation, if it is certain that the complaint is corroborated or clearly reliable, the appropriate supervisor or local authority may immediately suspend the subject of the complaint.
-Otherwise, in the case of an employee, upon determining that there are reasonable grounds to believe that sexual misconduct has occurred, the Bishop, his Secretary or local authority will direct that the subject be suspended with pay during a full investigation of the facts and circumstances of the allegation.
+Otherwise, in the case of an employee, upon determining that there are reasonable grounds to believe that sexual misconduct has occurred, the Bishop, his designee or local authority will direct that the subject be suspended with pay during a full investigation of the facts and circumstances of the allegation.
 The employer may require the subject to undergo psychological examination by designated health care professionals as a condition precedent to the termination of suspension or the continuation of employment.
 At the conclusion of the investigation, discipline may be applied in accord with Personnel Policies 5.0 et. seq.
 In the case of a volunteer, if there are reasonable grounds to believe that that sexual misconduct has occurred, the individual will be suspended from any diocesan volunteer activities pending the outcome of the investigation.

 When an allegation of sexual abuse of a minor by a priest or a deacon is received, a preliminary investigation, in harmony with canon law (CIC, cc.
 1717-1719; CCEO, cc.
-1468-1470), will be initiated and conducted by the Coordinator of the Office of Education and Compliance in a prompt and objective manner.
+1468-1470), will be initiated and conducted by the Director of the Office of Education and Compliance in a prompt and objective manner.
 If this investigation so indicates, the Bishop will notify the Congregation for the Doctrine of the Faith and apply the precautionary measures cited in CIC, canon 1722, or CCEO, canon 1473 (i.e. relieve the alleged offender promptly of his ministerial duties).
 The alleged offender may be requested to seek, or urged voluntarily to undergo, appropriate medical and/or psychological evaluation, provided this does not interfere with an investigation by civil authorities.

-In determining an appropriate response, the Bishop will confer with The Diocesan Review Board For The Protection of Children and Youth.
+In determining an appropriate response, the Bishop will confer with The Diocesan Review Board for the Protection of Children and Youth.
 This board, comprised primarily of professionally competent lay persons who are not in the employ of the diocese, will serve as a confidential consultative body to the Bishop advising him in his assessment of allegations of sexual abuse of minors and in his determination of suitability for ministry.
 The board can be utilized by the Bishop to review these matters both retrospectively and prospectively and provide advice on all aspects of responses required in connection with these cases.
-Current membership and specific responsibilities of The Diocesan Review Board For the Protection of Children and Youth are noted in Appendix A.
+Current membership and specific responsibilities of The Diocesan Review Board for the Protection of Children and Youth are noted in Appendix A.

 For the sake of due process, the accused will be encouraged to retain the assistance of civil and canonical council.
 Canonical council will be provided for a priest or deacon as needed.
 When an accusation is proved to be unfounded, every means possible will be employed to restore the positive reputation of the priest or deacon.